The Skills of Facilitated Conversation: Mediation the Nonviolent Communication Way

 “All it takes is a lot of patience, the willingness to establish a human connection, the intention to follow NVC principles until you reach a resolution, and trust that the process will work.” -Marshall Rosenberg, Nonviolent Communication: A Language of Life

-For six weeks we will explore mediation in community from the perspective of a Nonviolent Communication consciousness.
+For six sessions over 12 weeks, we will explore mediation in community from the perspective of a Nonviolent Communication consciousness.
 Guiding us through this journey are two CNVC Certified Trainers, Karen Starz and Michael Dillo, who have a passion to connect people in a human way so that they can enjoy contributing to each other’s wellbeing.

 In this process, when connection is valued rather than details, solutions tend to come easily.
 Learn how to connect using observations, feelings, needs, and (doable) requests.
 Walk away with the confidence that connection is always available and accessible with patience.

 This is not your typical legal mediation style.
 Come with an open mind and a willingness to share and practice.
 We will be using real-life experiences as role-play.
 Tools will be offered in presentations from Karen, Michael & video-clips from Marshall B. Rosenberg.
 Participants will be able to practice individually in smaller groups in break out rooms.

 For graduates of this mediation course, we have a 6-week Mediation Practice Group starting April 30th, 2021, also 10 AM – 12 PM Central Time.

 Karen Starz MA, MAEC, and CNVC Certified Trainer